 This is a time of abundance, union and life force.
 Flowers are blooming, new life is being born and the Sun’s strength is increasing.
 This is a fertile time in the natural world, and can help us to ignite projects, cultivate new actions and reflect on what we need in order to bloom.
 This increase in active energy, can leave us feeling a little worn out at times, so it is good time to ensure rest, self care and nourishment is established to balance this busy time.

-Continue reading “Spring Greens!”
+Continue reading “Beltane”